peterstieg/100-days-of-code/r2-log.md

 ### [Day 23](https://twitter.com/peterstieg/status/1013872667915669504): June 29th, 2018

 **Today's Progress:**
-Relaxing evening playing around with vector graphics, Inkscape and a quote from Alan Watts.
+Relaxing evening trying to create a typography by playing around with vector graphics, Inkscape and a quote from Alan Watts.

 **Thoughts:** Kindly let me help you, said the monkey.